MSeal/RimworldThanksForTheFish/README.md

 #### 0.19.3
 > Added configuration of fishing spot min distances, and fishing work cost to mod settings.
 Edit these under Options -> Mod Settings.

+#### 0.19.4
+> Fix for fish meat rotting in RimFridge's coolers (and maybe other situations?).
+Thanks mrStorrs for finding a fix, as it doesn't occur for all user setups!